 David R Lewis

-Carter, Andrea Kaye, "Bushnell General Military Hospital And The Community of Brigham City, Utah During World War II" (2008).
-All Graduate Theses and Dissertations.
-Paper 162.
+Carter, Andrea Kaye, "Bushnell General Military Hospital and the Community of Brigham City, Utah During World War II" (2008).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+162.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .